-Additionally, the bill introduces new provisions regarding the governor's role in the approval of initiative petitions.
-If an initiative is approved by at least two-thirds of voters, it will take effect without the governor's approval.
-If it receives a majority but less than two-thirds, the governor has five days to approve or veto it.
+Furthermore, the bill introduces significant changes to the process following the approval of an initiative petition.
+If an initiative is approved by at least two-thirds of voters, it will take effect without the need for the governor's approval.
+If it receives a majority but less than two-thirds, the governor has five days to approve or veto the petition.
 If vetoed, the initiative can be resubmitted to voters at the next general election, and if it receives two-thirds approval then, it will become law despite the governor's objections.
-The bill also includes technical corrections and removes obsolete language, declaring an emergency for its immediate enactment.
+The bill also establishes that if the governor does not act within five days, the initiative is deemed approved.
+An emergency clause is included, allowing the act to take effect immediately upon passage and approval.

 Statutes affected: